jigx-com/jigx-docs/docs/Administration/Users.md

 Before you can invite users to your organization via email, check the **Invites** setting in [Organization Settings](<./Organization Settings.md>).
 The language-specific invite templates have to be set up before you can start inviting users.
 At least one language and the corresponding invite template setup is required.
 :::

 To add users to your organization, you need to invite them.
 Click on **Invite User** at the top right of the screen to open the side panel.
 Fill in the user's details, select a default language to be used for the invite email, and click **Invite**.
 Next assign [Solutions](./Solutions.md) to the invited user by clicking on the user's name in the list and then navigating to Solutions.
 Click on **Add solutions** at the top right of the screen to open the side panel.
-Select the solutions you want to assign to the user and click** Add solution.**
+Select the solutions you want to assign to the user and click **Add solution**.

 The user will receive an invite email with instructions on how to onboard.
 Once the user onboards successfully, the invite status will change to *Active* in the user overview.

 :::hint{type="success"}
-To bulk invite users, contact Jigx support at ***support\@jigx.com***.&#x20;
+To bulk invite users, contact Jigx support at ***support\@jigx.com***.
 :::

 ![Inviting Users](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/6pMhHKezYnYmf0oVPcY8y_jm-invitel.png "Inviting Users")